camunda/docker-camunda-bpm-platform/README.md

 ### Build a enterprise version

 If you are a Camunda enterprise customer you can use this image to build an enterprise version of the Docker image.
-Therefore set the `VERSION` build argument to the Camunda version with out the ee suffix, i.e. `7.8.1`, set the `EE` build argument to `true` and the `USER` and `PASSWORD` build argument to your enterprise credentials.
+Therefore, set the `VERSION` build argument to the Camunda version without the ee suffix, i.e. `7.16.1`, set the `EE` build argument to `true` and the `USER` and `PASSWORD` build argument to your enterprise credentials.

+It is recommended that you `git checkout` the branch for the Camunda version you would like to build.
+For example, if you want to build a Docker image for Camunda version `7.16.3`, first execute `git checkout 7.16` on this repository.

-**Note:** As the image uses a multi stage Dockerfile the credentials are **not** part of the Docker image history of the final image.
-But please be aware that you should not distribute this image outside of your company.
+**Note:** As the image uses a multi-stage Dockerfile the credentials are **not** part of the Docker image history of the final image.
+But please be aware that you should not distribute this image outside your company.

 ```
 docker build -t camunda-bpm-platform \